weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 ## How to migrate your code

 The migration will likely involve significant changes to your codebase.
-Review the [Typescript client library documentation](./index.mdx) to get started, including instantiation details and various submodules.
+Review the [TypeScript client library documentation](./index.mdx) to get started, including instantiation details and various submodules.

 Then, take a look at the how-to guides for [Managing data](../../manage-data/index.md) and [Queries](../../search/index.md).